andreasohlund/AzureServiceBusDLQ/README.md

 - `NServiceBus.ExceptionInfo.ExceptionType`: Dead letter reason
 - `NServiceBus.ExceptionInfo.Message`: Dead letter description
 - `NServiceBus.MessageId`: Unless already present the native Azure ServiceBus message id will be used as the message id

+> [!NOTE]
+> [Microsoft recommends](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dead-letter-queues#application-level-dead-lettering) to, where possible, include the exception type in the DLQ reason and stacktrace in the DLQ description.

 #### None